Bank of Queensland Limited

-On the Maturity Date, bondholders are scheduled to receive the Face Value and the final Coupon Payment for the last Interest Period.
+On the Maturity Date, holders are scheduled to receive the Face Value and the final Coupon Payment for the last Interest Period.

-The value of an investment in the Bonds may fluctuate due to various factors, including investor perceptions, worldwide economic conditions, interest rates, debt market conditions and factors that may affect Bank of Queensland’s financial performance.
-The following risks may also affect an investment in the Bonds:
+The value of an investment in the Notes may fluctuate due to various factors, including investor perceptions, worldwide economic conditions, interest rates, debt market conditions and factors that may affect the Issuer’s financial performance.
+The following risks may also affect an investment in the Notes:

-- Interest Rate Risks – bondholders may suffer unforeseen losses due to fluctuations in interest rates;
+- Interest rate risks – holders may suffer unforeseen losses due to fluctuations in interest rates;

-- Regulatory Risks - The banking industry in Australia is highly regulated, and regulatory changes may adversely impact affect Bank of Queensland’s financial performance
+- Regulatory risks - The banking industry in Australia is highly regulated, and regulatory changes may adversely impact affect the Issuer’s financial performance;

-- Default Risk - if an event of default occurs under the Bonds, or Bank of Queensland fails to perform any obligation in relation to the Bonds, such event or failure may impact on the value of an investment in the Bonds, the transferability of the Bonds and the ability of a holder to recover amounts due under the Bonds.
+- Default risk - if an event of default occurs under the Notes, or the Issuer fails to perform any obligation in relation to the Notes, such event or failure may impact on the value of an investment in the Notes, the transferability of the Notes and the ability of a holder to recover amounts due under the Notes.